 He received a B.A./B.Mus. in History and Electronic Music from Oberlin College and Conservatory of Music where he studied with Conrad Cummings, and his M.Mus. from New England Conservatory where he studied with Michael Gandolfi, Lee Hyla, and Scott Wheeler.

-He founded The Avian Orchestra, a mixed chamber ensemble, in 2002 in New York City to providing opportunities for emerging composers in a series of themed concerts and recordings.
-The orchestra is dedicated to building bridges between audiences, performers, and various musical styles and media.
+In 2002, he founded The Avian Orchestra, a mixed chamber ensemble, to showcase American composers in a series of themed concerts and recordings.
+The orchestra, currently on an informal hiatus, performed regularly for ten years, building bridges between audiences, performers, and various musical styles and media.
 Their debut performance, Birds of a Feather, presented a wide variety of music inspired by birds and was favorable reviewed in the New York Times, which described it as “beautifully and sensitively played”.

 In the past he has written music for numerous theatrical productions in New York City and the region at such venues as the Juilliard School Drama Division, the Delaware and Philadelphia Theatre Companies, the 78th Street Theater Lab, and the Jean Cocteau Repertory Theater.
 In addition he worked with Hyperspace Cowgirls, a now-defunct multimedia company creating software edutainment for children.